sciris/sciris/docs/api/index.rst

 API reference
 =============

 There's a lot here!
-Below is absolutely everything that's included in Sciris.
-You can use the links on the left for navigation.
+Use the links on the left for navigation.

 .. toctree::
    :maxdepth: 3
+   :hidden:

    containers
    files